 A business card is one of the most important and cost-effective marketing tools a business has.
 It helps people remember you after they get home from a meeting, and it gives them a way to contact you in the future.
-Yet too often, it's a missed opportunity to make a great impression.
+Scanning applications for smart phones let your customers scan your card and transfer your contact to their phone, too.
+Yet too often, small busineses miss the opportunity to make a great impression with their card.
 There's a good chance that if the look and quality of your card is shoddy or unprofessional, it may be thrown into the trash.

 You don't need to be a professional designer to come up with a good business card.
 You can make it an effective marketing tool by avoiding these common business card mistakes.

 Blunder #1: Having a Card that Blends in with All the Rest

 The great majority of business cards out there leave no real impression and soon become a faint memory.
 Leave someone with a card that looks great, feels great and clearly defines what your business does -- and you and your card won't soon be forgotten.

 There is absolutely no excuse today for an unattractive or unprofessional-looking business card.
 Use the many software templates and examples of sample business cards that are available online today to help guide your decisions about what should go on your card.
 Among the many places to look for free business card templates are online printing companies, Avery.com, and Brother Industries (manufacturers of printers among other things), and other sites online.

 Blunder #2: Presentation of a Poor-Quality Card